FCCC Staff

 Her master's thesis was in music during pregnancy and its effect on mothers and newborns .
 Her internship was with Big Bend Hospice in Tallahassee, using music during end of life care.
 And now she is working with young emerging minds, using music to help them grow and develop, as well as supporting their teachers who do the same.
 She believes that everyone can benefit from music in their lives, whether in a therapeutic relationship or not.

+She has been in choirs all of her life; currently she is a member of the St Augustine Community Chorus.
 When Candice is not making music, she likes to make other things such as crochet and craft projects.
-An Orlando native, she lives in St Augustine, FL since 2014 with her husband and three sons.
+An Orlando native, she also likes to spend time at Disney.
+She has lived in St Augustine since 2014, with her husband and three sons.
 Every day she is grateful that she gets to go to her dream job!

 FCCC